itsvetobaby/gatling/README.md

 npx serve
 ```

-drag and droping index.html into your browser will work too
+drag and dropping index.html into your browser will work too